aws-samples/inspector2-enablement-with-cli/README.md

 #### 2.4.2 Variables to set in the parameters file
 Below are the variables in the `param_inspector2.json` that you will need to update according to your Organization:
 - `inspector2_da.id`       : AWS Account id you want to designate as Delegated Admin for Amazon Inspector2
 - `scanning_type.selected` : Inspector2 scanning type to be enable.
-Possible values are "ECR" | "EC2" | "EC2 ECR"
+Possible values are "ECR" | "EC2" | "EC2 ECR" (use upper case)
 - `auto_enable.conf`       : Configure the scanning type to be enable for new accounts that are attached to the DA.
-You must always set the value for both ec2 and ecr.
-Example : `auto_enable.conf="ec2=true,ecr=true"`
+You must always set the value for both ec2 and ecr, at an least with one of them being true.
+Example : `auto_enable.conf="ec2=true,ecr=false"`
 - `regions.enablement`     : The list of AWS regions where you want to enable/disable Amazon Inspector2.
 Example in the parameters file.
 If not specified in the file nor found as exported variable, then the script will use the current region.

 #### 2.4.3 Export the variables